basho/basho_docs/source/languages/en/riak/ops/advanced/configs/configuration-files.md

 Riak has two configuration files located in `/etc` if you are using a source install or in `/etc/riak` if you used a binary install.
 Those files are `app.config` and `vm.args`.

-The `app.config` file is used to set various attributes for the node, such as the backend the node will use to store data.
+The `app.config` file is used to set various attributes for the node, such as the storage backend that the node will use to store data.
 The `vm.args` file is used to pass parameters to the Erlang node, such as the name or cookie of the Erlang node.

 ## Configuring Your `app.config`